Lent

 Ask yourself, what does God want me to do during Lent?
 Explore the resources below for some ideas that work for you and the whole family.

-• Pray for friends, family, coworkers, neighbors, people you don't know, and our world.
-Prayer for someone new each day of Lent
+- Pray for friends, family, coworkers, neighbors, people you don't know, and our world.
+Pray for someone new each day of Lent.